-The overarching goal of our strategy is to accelerate revenue growth in a sustainable way and translate it into strong margins, profit, free cash flow, an increasing return on assets, and returns to shareholders.
-Our focus is on our core growth drivers while developing a strong capability in cost management to support investments to fuel our future.
+The overarching goal of our plan is to accelerate revenue growth in a sustainable way and to translate it into strong margins, profit, free cash flow, return on assets, and returns to shareholders.
+Our focus is on our core growth drivers with a strong capability in cost management to support future investments.